MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Marksheet showing 50% or more marks (for 10th-12th students).

-• Marksheet and Bonafide certificate from college/university (for degree/diploma courses).
+• Marksheet and a Bonafide certificate from college/university (for degree/diploma courses).

-• Proof of passing previous academic level (for all categories).
+• Proof of passing the previous academic level (for all categories).

-• Acknowledgment of admission for the current academic year.
+• Acknowledgement of admission for the current academic year.

 • Forms are available on the official Maharashtra BOCW website.